amient/affinity/README.md

  a dedicated stream-processor by simply connecting it to the same topics as are used for affinity storage change logs!

-The underlying topic which back the mem store should have 4 partitions which can be created from kafka installation home dir:
+### Running the example

+First you'll need Zookeeper and Kafka running locally.
+And then you'll need to create 2 kafka topics, e.g. from tha kafke home dir:

     ./bin/kafka-topics.sh --zookeeper localhost:2181 --topic graph \
-        --create --partitions 4 --replication-factor 2 --config cleanup.policy=compact
+        --create --partitions 4 --replication-factor 1 --config cleanup.policy=compact

     ./bin/kafka-topics.sh --zookeeper localhost:2181 --topic settings \
-        --create --partitions 1 --replication-factor 2 --config cleanup.policy=compact
+        --create --partitions 1 --replication-factor 1 --config cleanup.policy=compact

+The graph topic is the the partitioned dataset for the graph and the settings is a broadcast topic with a single partition.

 A single node may be started with one region serving all 4 partitions byt starting `ApiNode` with